 Athletes move repeatedly through these three phases: pose, fall and pull.

 Pose running also emphasises shorter and quicker steps.
-So pose runners who want to run raster increase their strides per minute, not the length of their stride (as casual runners are wont to do).
+So pose runners who want to run faster increase their number of strides per minute, not the length of their stride (as casual runners are wont to do).

 This is of course more taxing on the cardiovascular system, but is easier on the body.
 Pose running’s theory is that it’s easier to improve your cardio than to suffer through injuries to knees, ankles and shins from heavy steps that come from a long stride.